Swedish Super League (men's floorball)

 Swedish Super League (SSL, Svenska Superligan för herrar; formerly, Elitserien) is the highest league in the league system of Swedish floorball and comprises the top 14 Swedish floorball teams.
 The first season began in 1995–96.
-The season ends with a play-off and a final.

 The champion of the league is eligible to compete at the Champions Cup.

-The most successful team in the league, with nine titles and the current champion of the 2024–25 season, is Storvreta IBK.
+The most successful team in the league, with ten titles and the current champion of the 2025–26 season, is Storvreta IBK.